-New automated water meters are now in place for more than 96% of San Francisco’s 178,000 water accounts.
+New automated water meters are now in place for more than 98% of San Francisco’s 178,000 water accounts.
 The new technology transmits hourly water consumption data to our billing system by wireless network, and we are the first major water utility in California to fully deploy it.
 This reliable and frequent water usage information allows you to monitor use and detect leaks faster than possible with the existing manually-read meters.
-Our representatives are already assisting callers with the automated meter data, and a new web portal to provide customers with secure access to their billing and meter reading will be online Spring 2014 .
+The web portal My Account has been launched.
+By registering with My Account our account holders can see daily water usage data and learn ways to conserve.

 Automated Water Meter FAQ’s

 We have deployed the Aclara Fixed Network AMI STAR® System, using a wireless fixed network system that has three components:

 - Meter Transmission Unit (MTU): This radio unit is factory connected to each automated water meter and collects your meter reading each hour.
 Every six hours, it sends its information to a Data Collection Unit; and